Choosing the best types of bird feeders to attract the most birds doesn't have to be difficult.

 The Fruit Feeder offers a way to feed those birds attracted to fruit and nuts that may only visit in summer.
 A great way to get Orioles to stay and nest in your backyard.

-Begin to think about a bird feeding station instead of just one best bird feeder.
+Begin to think about a bird feeding station instead of just one type of bird feeder.

 You'll be rewarded with a variety of birds you didn't even know you had access to.